 A large number of yellow metronidazole pills on a white table.

-Metronidazole (Flagyl®) for Dogs and Cats
+Metronidazole for Dogs and Cats

-Metronidazole is a synthetic antibiotic and antiprotozoal used to treat and prevent bacterial infections and treat certain parasitic infections in dogs and cats.
 This drug is not approved for use in animals by the Food and Drug Administration, but it is prescribed legally by veterinarians as an extra-label drug.

 Brand Names

-Uses of Metronidazole for Dogs and Cats
+What Is Metronidazole Used for Dogs and Cats?

-Metronidazole is prescribed to treat or control infections caused by susceptible bacteria and parasites it is effective against infections caused by Giardia, Trichomonas and Balantidium coli.
+Metronidazole is prescribed to treat or control infections caused by susceptible bacteria and parasites.
+It is effective against infections caused by Giardia, Trichomonas, and Balantidium coli.
 The drug is not effective against viruses.

 While generally safe and effective when prescribed by a veterinarian, metronidazole can cause side effects in some animals.
-Negative reactions to the drug may include:

 Prolonged use or overdoses can cause severe neurological reactions.
-These may exhibit themselves in symptoms including:

 Metronidazole should only be cautiously administered to pregnant pets and never administered to pets with liver disease.
 Additionally, the drug may react to other medications that your dog or cat is already taking.
 These include phenobarbital and cimetidine.

-Dosing Information of Metronidazole for Dogs and Cats
+Metronidazole Dosage for Dogs and Cats

 Solid metronidazole is available in the following forms: